 - Eating or drinking things served or packaged in plastic that has phthalates

 - Eating or drinking dairy and meat products from animals that have been exposed

 - Using cosmetics, shampoo, skin moisturizers, and other personal care products

 - Having contact with dust in rooms where the carpet, upholstery, wall coverings, or wood finishes have phthalates

 You might be more likely to get exposed if you:

 - Work in painting, printing, or plastics processing

 - Have a medical condition like kidney disease or hemophilia.
 Kidney dialysis and blood transfusions often use IV tubing and other supplies made with phthalates.

 What Does the Research Say?

 New research areas are expanding our understanding.
 The link between phthalates and surging rates of chronic disease is one example.
-Other researchers have focused on people who are more sensitive to chemicals than most of us.
+Other studies have focused on people who are more sensitive to chemicals than others.